Debabrata04/Emotion-Classification-on-Speech-Data/README.md

 # 🎤 Speech Emotion Recognition (SER) System
-### **"Hear the Unspoken"** - Our advanced AI system detects nuanced emotional states from speech with **82% accuracy**, transforming raw audio into emotional insights.
+### **"Hear the Unspoken"** - This advanced AI system detects nuanced emotional states from speech with **82% accuracy**, transforming raw audio into emotional insights.
 This cutting-edge solution combines deep learning with acoustic analysis to reveal the hidden emotional context in human speech.

 ---